naredula-jana/Jiny-Kernel/doc/benchmarks.md

-## Benchmarks and Performance improvements in opensource Virtual Infra.
+## Benchmarks and Performance improvements in Opensource Virtual Infra.

 [Jiny kernel](https://github.com/naredula-jana/Jiny-Kernel) was designed from ground up for superior performance on virtual infrastructure.
 This paper mainly compares the throughput of [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel) with Linux kernel on different workloads like cpu,network,storage,memory,IPC,.. etc on hypervisors like kvm.
 Apart from kernel,other key virtual infra components like virtual switch throughput are also covered.
 In each benchmark the bottlenecks and corresponding solution was highlighted.
 This paper was limited only to the opensource virtual infrastructure software components like Jiny,Linux, kvm, qemu, virtual switches(linux bridge,userspace switch,ovs,snabb),DPDK..etc.
 There are lot of performance centric areas like storage,memory.. etc  yet to be explored.